Sarmad426/Tech-Concepts/Back-end/Databases/Firebase/README.md

 npm install firebase
 ```

 Create a project on firebase dashboard.
-Create a `firebase.ts` file in the root of the react project.
+Create a `firebaseConfig.ts` file in the root of the react project.

 Add the following code in the file.